Why men abuse women

 The mother has been threatened with punishment when she can’t find appropriate supervisors even after the father’s aggressive behavior made it hard to keep supervisors.
 The director of a batterer program that doesn’t rely on accountability models claims the abuser has changed.
 The court appears unaware that it is unethical for a batterer program to claim an abuser is safe.

 Children do benefit when they can have both parents in their lives.
 They will be harmed if they lose their relationship with their father.
 The problem is that the harm of having a relationship with an abuser is far greater than the harm of having no relationship.
-ACE tells us that living with the fear and stress abusers cause significantly shortens children’s lives and leads to a lifetime of health and social problems.
-It is a choice no judge with knowledge of the ACE Research would make.
-The only good solution is for the abuser to sincerely change his behavior.
+ACE tells us that living with the fear and stress abusers cause significantly shortens children’s lives and lead to a lifetime of health and social problems.
+It is a choice no judge with knowledge of ACE Research would make.
+The only reasonable solution is for the abuser to sincerely change his behavior.
 Pretending to change is just a continuation of his manipulation.